VFB STUTTGART

 Expected Ticket Availability

-Despite having a big stadium to fill, this is an equally big and popular club and promotion back to the Bundesliga will now only see demand for tickets increase.
+Despite having a big stadium to fill, this is an equally big and popular club and a strong season in the Bundesliga last time out will now only see demand for tickets increase.
 You should still be able to get a ticket for all but the most high profile matches, but it's probably better to buy in advance to avoid risking a sell-out.

 The club also run an official Secondary Market, although this is really aimed at Season Ticket holders to make their ticket available if they can't make a match.